bosbase/js-sdk/docs/SCRIPTS_API.md

 ## Notes

 - All methods throw if the caller is not authenticated as a superuser.
+- `id` is generated as a UUIDv7 string on insert and backfilled automatically for older rows.
 - Content is stored as plain text;
 - Table creation runs automatically on first use of the service instance.